blepping/comfyui_overly_complicated_sampling/README.md

 # i.e. if you'd get 1,2,3,4 as g values for the step, with this it would be 1,2,-3,-4.
 diffrax_g_split_time_mode: false

+# blep_bas parameters
+bas:
+  # Batch expansion factor.
+Whatever your original batch size was will be multiplied
+  # by this.
+If it's 0 then you just get normal Euler.
+  batch_multiplier: 2
+  # First 0-indexed step when BAS sampling will apply.
+  start_step: 0
+  # Last 0-index step when BAS sampling will apply.
+  end_step: 3

+  s_noise: 1.0
+  eta: 0.0
+  eta_retry_increment: 0.0

+  # List of weights for the denoised batches, with 0 being the original denoised.
+  # If the list is smaller than the batch size, the list will be padded with the
+  # last item.
+  # If set to null it will be calculated automatically.
+  # Example: [0.5, 1.0]
+  # Will use weight 0.5 for the original denoised and 1.0 for any other items.
+  denoised_factors: null

+  # If set to something other than 0 the supplied denoised_factors will be rebalanced
+  # to add up to this number.
+  denoised_factors_scale: 1.0

+  # Global multiplier on denoised for BAS steps.
+  denoised_multiplier: 1.0

+  # One of: restart, restart_noneta, simple
+  renoise_mode: restart

+  # Multiplier on the start sigma for BAS steps.
+  # Note that taking the multipliers into account sigma_next must be less than sigma.
+  fromstep_factor: 1.0

+  # Multiplier on the end sigma for BAS steps.
+  tostep_factor: 1.0

+  # Source for the downstep.
+Can be one of dt, sigma or sigma_next.
+  # dt means you get bsigma + (sigma_next - bsigma) * tostep_factor
+  # where bsigma = sigma * fromstep_factor
+  tostep_source: dt

 ### Other Sampler Specific Parameters ###